Designed with Accessibility in mind

-Saffron Building Society has made a commitment to make this website accessible as possible as defined in the Web Content Accessibility Guidelines 2.0.
+Saffron Building Society has made a commitment to make this website accessible.

 We are committed to making our site more accessible and support the Web Accessibility Initiative (WAI).
 We will make reasonable efforts to repair any actual inaccessibility anywhere on the site if reported by a visitor.